 I was pleasantly surprised by this panel, Aaron has created a very clean and intuitive panel that I can highly recommend to users of all skill levels.
 The panel is not quite as powerful as the TK Panel, but it makes up for it with the training materials.
 Aaron has a fantastic set of videos that not only show you how to use the panel, but how to apply it in a workflow that is perfect for landscape photographers.
-Because the videos were based upon the current version of the panel, and the ease of use, this is the panel I would recommend to those just getting into luminosity masking.
+Because the videos were based on the current version of the panel, and the ease of use, this is the panel I would recommend to those just getting into luminosity masking.

 Update: Aaron gave me a tip to make the panel work much faster, keep the properties window closed.
 Because the panel runs through a bunch of adjustment layers during mask creation, it has to refresh the properties window each time which slows it down massively.
 Below is an image of Aaron’s recommended setup (click to see large) with ADP above the layers panel, and properties next to ADP.
 The panel is blazing fast now.

 This panel was beautifully designed, it is simple and elegant with great features.
 If you are not interested in all the extra features of the ADP panel and just want a simple panel for luminosity masks, I would take a long look at this panel.
 The way you can create luminosity masks using colors is much better than ADP but is very similar to TK.
 For pure luminosity mask creation, I believe Lumenzia is better than ADP overall.